1883–84 Stoke F.C. season

 The 1883–84 season was the first season Stoke took part in a major competitive competition, the FA Cup.

 Season review

 Since Stoke were founded in 1863 their seasons consisted of friendly matches and the Staffordshire Senior Cup.
 There was the FA Cup which had been competed for by amateur clubs until the Football Association's resolution that a 'Challenge Cup' be established and open to all clubs belonging to the association which had a tremendous bearing on the game.
-Stoke first entered the FA Cup in 1883–84 but they were defeated 2–1 by Manchester in the first qualifying round.
+Stoke first entered the FA Cup in 1883–84 but they were defeated 2–1 by Manchester in the first round.
 Edward Johnson scoring Stoke's first competitive goal.